 Photo by Vanessa Coleman

 I am a PhD Candidate in the department of economics at Stanford University.
-My research is at the intersection of macroeconomics and finance.
+My research interests are in macroeconomics, finance, and real estate.
 I study questions related to environmental economics and climate change.

 You can find my CV here.